 Time to Speak Out and Speak Your Truth

 When something is said in your presence that is "out of balance" then it is important to express yourself -- not with hatred, not with judgment, not even with anger.
 We need to speak from the Goodness within and ask the Source of inspiration within each and everyone of us to help us speak as is needed in each situation.

 We can no longer stand by with our head in the sand.
 If we do, one day we'll wake up and we'll be completely buried in the sand and we'll wonder what happened.
-This often takes place in relationships when one person "puts up" with unacceptable behavior, and one day wakes up to see that it has gotten out of hand.
+An example of this takes place in certain relationships when one person "puts up" with unacceptable behavior, and one day wakes up to see that it has gotten out of hand.